rollorama/listorama/README.md

   At the Table level you can define functions/services that will be invoked when a record is accessed, added, changed or deleted.</br>

   Field-level data rules are defined at the field level definition and will be employed whenever the field is being populated with a value.</br>
+    Should the need arise, you can override repository-level definitions of a field, within a specific strucutre.</br>

   The following rules can be defined:</br>
   * Validation - define only those specific values that can be stored in the field (using standard predicates: EQ,NE,GT,LT,GE,LE,LIKE,IN,BETWEEN)</br>
   * Required - define if a field is mandatory